spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/installation-and-setup.md

          * events take place.
 Possible values are "log", "mail", "slack", "pushover" and "telegram".
          *
          * Slack requires the installation of the maknz/slack package.
+         * Telegram requires the installation of the irazasyed/telegram-bot-sdk package.
          */
         'events' => [
             'whenBackupWasSuccessful'     => ['log'],